Rose Hill Marple railway station: Facilities

+Service

+The typical service is two trains per hour to Manchester Piccadilly, via the Hyde loop, reducing to hourly in the evening.
+These stopping services are operated by Northern Trains.
+There is no service on Sundays.

 Future planning

 As part of Manchester's Transport Innovation Fund (TIF) bid, which would have seen a weekday peak time congestion charge introduced on roads into the city centre, Rose Hill was among the stations listed to receive station improvements and improved services from the proposed £3bn injection into the region's public transport.
 This scheme was dropped after the plans were rejected substantially in a public referendum in December 2008.

 Rose Hill Marple has been touted as a suitable terminus for a new Metrolink tram service to the area, with possible routes being either a simple conversion of the existing line to Manchester or a new link into Stockport town centre via Bredbury and Portwood.
 The latter would provide an Eastern extension from the proposed Western link into Stockport town centre from Didsbury, linking together many towns in the borough along the Goyt and Mersey rivers.
 Despite heavy road traffic from private cars and buses, the local centres of Marple, Romiley and Bredbury have not been linked to their borough centre of Stockport by a direct passenger rail route since January 1967.

 In March 2020, a bid was made to the Restoring Your Railway fund to get funds for a feasibility study into reinstating the line between Rose Hill Marple, Hazel Grove and Stockport (although incorrectly labelled as Maple Grove in DfT document).
 The bid was unsuccessful, but a further bid in 2021 has been accepted.
 A consultation on the link was launched in June 2022 for a new service from Rose Hill Marple to Stockport via Reddish South which would involve a new chord in the Reddish Vale Country Park area.
 Services would run to Stockport calling at Romiley, Bredbury, Brinnington and Reddish South.